kevinuhrmacher/wedding-website/hotel.md

 # _Travel details_

 #### Wedding hotel blocks
-There will be two hotel options in historic [Old Town Alexandria](https://www.visitalexandriava.com/old-town-alexandria/), just south of D.C.
-A block away from one another, they are 5-10 minutes from Reagan National Airport and 15-20 minutes from Mount Vernon.
-From the hotel you’ll be a short walk or shuttle ride from the shops and restaurants on King Street and the waterfront.
+There are two hotel options in historic [Old Town Alexandria](https://www.visitalexandriava.com/old-town-alexandria/), just south of D.C.
+A block away from one another, they are both 5 to 10 minutes from Reagan National Airport and 15 to 20 minutes from Mount Vernon.
+From the hotels, you’ll be a short walk or shuttle ride from the shops and restaurants on King Street and the waterfront.

-Let us know if you run into any problems when booking your hotel rooms!
+<a href="mailto:kevinlexiuhrmacher@gmail.com">Let us know if you run into any problems when booking your hotel room.</a>

 &nbsp;